sergiocallegari/PyDSM/doc/source/getting-started.rst

 Apart from the generic Python environment, there are other prerequisites too:

-Cython_ :
-    A language to write C extensions for the Python language.
-This is actually necessary only for compiling the code.
-Tested with versions 0.16.x and 0.17.x, should work with later releases too.

-A development version of the CBlas library :
-    Blas is a library of routines for performing basic vector and matrix operations.
-CBlas is its edition suitable for C code development.
-By development version, version of Cblas incluing headers files is intended.
-The latter are used to compile the code only, while the Cblas runtime is necessary all the time.
-CBlas may be available from many sources including Netlib_, etc.

-A C compiler :
-    This is used only for compiling the code.

 Numpy_ :
     A powerful library that adds vector and matrix manipulation routines to Python.
 Currently tested with version 1.6.2, should